Popular music in Croatia

 Croatian popular music is the popular music of Croatia.

 Prominent mainstream pop artists include: Oliver Dragojević, Gibonni, Dino Dvornik, Toni Cetinski, Thompson and others.
 Croatia is known for the specific Dalmatian sound performed at various festivals along the Adriatic coast with Oliver Dragojević being one of the most eminent artists.
 Some of the most successful and long-lasting rock music acts that are treated as "pop" in Croatia include Parni valjak and Prljavo kazalište.
 A highly acclaimed singer-songwriter is the chanson-inspired Arsen Dedić.
 Internationally successful singer and songwriter Ivo Robić is a representative of the Zagreb school of schlager.
 Hip hop bands such as The Beat Fleet and Elemental are also now treated as pop in Croatia.
 The underground music scene include popular punk rock bands Hladno Pivo, Let 3, and others.
 Two most popular pop-folk singers, and mainstream artists are Severina and Jelena Rozga.

 History

 1940s and 1950s

 Ivo Robić was one of the first acclaimed popular music artists in Yugoslav Croatia.
 He emerged in the late 1940s and later launched a very successful international career as well, closely cooperating with the famous composer and Polydor producer Bert Kaempfert, whom he convinced to produce the then upcoming act The Beatles after seeing them performing in the Top Ten Club in Hamburg.
 Robić is the author of the famous schlager that was later popularized by Frank Sinatra as Strangers in the Night.

-The Croatian rock music began in the 1950s, and one of the first classic rocknroll performers was Karlo Metikoš from Zagreb.
+The Croatian rock music began in the 1950s, and one of the first classic rock-n-roll performers was Karlo Metikoš from Zagreb.
 He moved to Paris, France where he started a successful international career under the pseudonym Matt Collins.
 He recorded for Philips Records and had an opportunity to meet legends such as Jerry Lee Lewis and Paul Anka.